 The DSM – the latest version being DSM-5 updated in 2013 – is written by the American Psychiatric Association (APA), and is used by GPs and psychiatrists to assess and diagnose people, and plan for their care.
 What matters is the fact that GPs and psychiatrists are so often the first port of call when someone is worried they – or someone they know – may have an eating disorder.

 Time and time again, I hear from people who are misdiagnosed, or prescribed treatment that barely touches the surface of the issue: anti-depressants or short-term online CBT courses are so frequently offered to people suffering with Binge Eating Disorder.
-CBT is also recommended for someone suffering with Anorexia, unless their physical health requires hospitalization.
+CBT is also recommended for someone suffering with Anorexia, unless their physical health requires hospitalisation.

 To caveat, I know the NHS has extremely limited resources, so they’re doing the best they can.
 Instead, I want to focus on the limitations of the DSM, and how context can’t be overlooked when diagnosing and determining treatment for someone with an eating disorder.